-Located on State Route 322 northeast of Pioche, is recreational heaven.
-Now a state park, this area was originally settled by Mormon pioneers in the 1860s.
-Some of their original homesteads lie within the park’s boundaries, which offers an authentic glimpse and their exceptional workmanship while giving visitors an idea of what pioneer life was truly like.
-A series of ranching buildings from the 19th century still remain, including the Millet Ranch, which is currently used as the Park’s headquarters.
+Now a Nevada State Park, this are was originally settled by Mormon pioneers in the 1860s.
+Some of their original homesteads lie within the park boundary, which offers an unfiltered glimpse of their exceptional workmanship while showing visitors what life in this area would’ve been like for some of the first people to rediscover it.
+A handful of ranching buildings from the 19th century still remain, including the Millet Ranch, which is currently being used as the Park’s headquarters.

-While visiting the park it becomes obvious why so many pioneers first settled in the area: the abundance of water.
-The agricultural industry continues to be a key driver in the local economy, and in 1965, Eagle Valley Dam was constructed.
-Spring Valley State Park was subsequently designated later on, in 1969.
+While you’re in the area you may notice natural features here that were so valuable to early pioneers: the abundance of water.
+The agricultural industry here continues to be a key driver in the local economy, and people living in the area and using this resource took it step further in 1965 when the Eagle Valley Dam was constructed.
+The Dam served local agricultural purposes, but also helped put the region on the map—recreationally speaking—when Spring Valley State Park was dedicated in 1969.